-This header is capable of handling wire upto 33MM (1.3″) in Diameter and parts upto 210MM (8.25″) in Length.
-While Seward is only 20 miles from Rockford, it was a Multi Day journey in March of 2017 to relocate the header.
-Its never as easy as just loading it onto a trailer to move, we utilized our maintenance team to unwire and disassembly key pieces so it could even fit through the building doors.
-The real test came when we had to load, unload, and relocate to its new home.
-The BPF-660 weighs in at 230,000 lbs which meant we required special equipment to move it around both shops’ floors.
-The cranes you see in the timelapse are designed to upright railcars in the event of a derailment, we required two to assist moving the header into our building.
-Once it was inside our walls we thoroughly cleaned and painted it, after all it is over 20 years old.
-We then but our maintenance team back on the task of rewiring and assembling the header so we could continue making production parts.
+This header is capable of handling wire up to 33MM (1.3″) in Diameter and parts up to 210MM (8.25″) in Length.
+While Seward is only 20 miles from Rockford, it was a multi-day journey in March of 2017 to relocate the header.
+It’s never as easy as to load it onto a trailer to move, we utilized our maintenance team to unwire and disassemble key pieces so it could simply fit through the building doors.
+The real test came when we had to load, unload and relocate to its new home.
+The BPF-660 weighs in at 230,000 lbs, which meant we required special equipment to move it around both shops’ floors.
+The cranes you see in the time lapse are designed to upright railcars in the event of a derailment.
+We required two to assist moving the header into our building.
+Once it was inside our walls, we thoroughly cleaned and painted it; after all it is over 20 years old.
+We then put our maintenance team back on the task of rewiring and assembling the header so we could continue making production parts.

 We hope you enjoy the (much condensed!) time-lapse of this process and look forward to your continued and new business.